libre-computer-project/libretech-flash-tool/readme.md

 ## Objective
 Quickly deploy bootloaders and images to MicroSD or eMMC storage mediums destined for Libre Computer boards.

+## Warning
+This tool writes to raw blocks to the target device.
+Precautions such as avoiding root target device have been implemented.
+However, it is impossible to account for all scenarios.
+Before this tool executes writes, it will display the write command to be executed.
+Please review it carefully before confirming the action.
+Some bootloaders will clobber the GPT entries at the beginning of the disk.
+Other bootloaders will write beyond the 1MB starting point for most partition tools.
+Make sure you know what you are doing!

 ## How to Use
 ```bash
 git clone https://github.com/libre-computer-project/libretech-flash-tool.git